apptension/saas-boilerplate/services/docs/docs/setup-aws/initial-setup.md

 aws-vault add <your-personal-user-name>
 ```

->You should find your `Enter Access Key Id` and `Enter Secret Key` in <br /> the `My security credentials` section of Your AWS web panel.
+>You should find your `Enter Access Key Id` and `Enter Secret Key` in <br /> the `My security credentials` section of your AWS web panel.

-Next You should create a profile for the project admin (connect Your account with the admin role).
+Next you should create a profile for the project admin (connect your account with the admin role).
-For that purpose You need to manually edit aws config file.
+For that purpose you need to manually edit aws config file.
 As this profile name will be vastly used we recommend to keep it very short (max 4 chars, e.g "saas").
 ```shell
 open ~/.aws/config
 ```